Official: Feds look at whether train engineer was distracted

 Dinh-Zarr said it is not yet known what caused the train to derail and too early to say why it was going so fast.
 She said investigators will talk to the engineer and other crew members.

 In previous wrecks, investigators looked at whether the engineer was distracted or incapacitated.
+It is standard procedure in a crash investigation to test the engineer for alcohol or drugs and check to see whether he or she was using a cellphone, something that is prohibited while the train is running.

-The engineer, whose name was not released, was bleeding from the head after the wreck, and his eyes were swollen shut, according to radio transmissions from a crew member.
+The engineer, whose name was not released, was bleeding from the head after the crash, and his eyes were swollen shut, according to radio transmissions from a crew member.
 The transmissions mentioned a second person in the front of the train who was also hurt.

 The train, with 85 passengers and crew members, was making the inaugural run along a fast new bypass route that was created by refurbishing freight tracks alongside Interstate 5.
 The 15-mile, $180.7 million project was aimed at speeding up service by bypassing a route with a number of curves, single-track tunnels and freight traffic.